vivaria/edisonrul.ing/docs/source/cards/s/solitaire-magician.md

 ### Card Rulings

-●This effect targets 2 monsters.
+*   This effect targets 2 monsters.
-●You reduce the Level of the targeted Fortune Lady monster when the effect resolves.
+*   You reduce the Level of the targeted Fortune Lady monster when the effect resolves.
-●If you increase the Level of your Fortune Lady monster with Time Passage and then reduce it for the effect of Solitaire Magician, your Fortune Lady will still have its Level reduced by 3 when the effect of Time Passage is no longer applied.
+*   If you increase the Level of your Fortune Lady monster with Time Passage and then reduce it for the effect of Solitaire Magician, your Fortune Lady will still have its Level reduced by 3 when the effect of Time Passage is no longer applied.
-●You can't choose to reduce the Level of a Fortune Lady monster whose Level is less than 3.
+*   You can't choose to reduce the Level of a Fortune Lady monster whose Level is less than 3.
-●If you activate this effect and the targeted Fortune Lady monster is flipped face-down by Book of Moon, the effect of Solitaire Magician won't apply.
+*   If you activate this effect and the targeted Fortune Lady monster is flipped face-down by Book of Moon, the effect of Solitaire Magician won't apply.
 If the monster targeted to be destroyed is flipped face-down by Book of Moon, the effect of Solitaire Magician resolves normally.
-●You must choose two different targets for this effect.
+*   You must choose two different targets for this effect.